simonguest/alfred-k8s/README.md

 #alfred-k8s

-An Alfred workflow for Kubernetes
+An Alfred Workflow for Kubernetes

 ##Prerequisites